sted9000/slvrsluger/hand-of-the-day/_posts/2020-04-15-hand-of-day.md

 OP Inicial Thoughts (checking 48; betting 52)

 1. Looks like he is betting a lot of one pair + live card hands like QJT9, but checking the AKQJ.
 Still not sure why.
-2. As we say in previous ss flops OP is checking Strong hands + NFD
+2. As we saw in previous ss flops OP is checking Strong hands + NFD
 3. Betting hands that have equity advantage now but are troublesome on turns: 9976, AQ65

 The question for tomorrow is: What hands are checking and calling vs IP betting range?
 This makes up around 25% of our range than gets to the flop.